-We are building Taskable to help people focus on doing their best work.
+Struggling with how to stay focused at work?
+We are building Taskable to help people focus on their priorities - whether in work or in their personal lives.
 In practice, this means turning some of the best productivity techniques from thinkers in the space, coupled with our research and insights, into a software product.

 Regardless of whether you use Taskable (we hope you do, of course), we thought we’d open source our view on how to get your best work done, without getting distracted or overwhelmed.
 We’re sharing this in part because we want everyone to access this information, even if they prefer to write things down in a notebook rather than in our app.
 The other reason we are sharing it is because of Cunningham’s law, where the best way to find the right answer on the internet is to post the wrong answer.
 If someone has a better idea out there, we’re all ears!

-Based on our research, here are the five critical ways to stay focused on your most important work.
+Based on our research, here are the five tactics that can help you to stay focused on your most important work.

 Capture everything in a single source of truth